 Holi, the Hindu spring festival, is celebrated on the full moon day in the month of Phalugna or Falguna (February – March).
-In 2014, the date of Dhulendi or Dhulandi (play with colors) is March 17.
-Holika Dahan, also known as Chotti Holi, date in 2014 is March 16.
+In 2017, Holi date is March 13 (play with colors).
+Holika Dahan, also known as Chotti Holi, date in 2017 is March 12.
 Talk about Holi and the first thing that comes to mind is the throwing of colored water and colored powder on one another.
 Holi festival is largely associated with Lord Krishna and it said that in his childhood and teenage,

 Krishna played Holi with Gopas and Gopis in Vrindavan.

 Holi celebrations begin on Rang Pashi, three days earlier to Holika Dahan.
 All family members gather at home; and gulal is sprinkled on all by the eldest family member.
 Women wear their special Holi dandia saris on the day.

 Bonfires are lit on the Holika Dahan day.
 The bonfires are lit in memory of the miraculous escape that young Prahlad had when Demon Holika, sister of Hiranyakashipu, carried him into the fire.
 Holika was burnt but Prahlad, a staunch devotee of Lord Vishnu, escaped without any injuries due to his unshakable devotion.

 The next day is Holi festival or Dhulendi.
 People visit the homes of friends and relatives and play Holi with colors.

 North India after the Holi festival day is Bhai Dhooj.